koichenghann/JJK_production/DIP210_Assignment/jeffCastle/readme.txt

 1. hi Jeff, i built a castle for you, no need to thanks me.
 2. how is business today, did those guy visit your store.
-3. this folder is for you to push assignment file, you do your assignment here.
+3. this folder is for you to push assignment file, you can do your assignment here.